Life As a Database Architect

 - Design database applications, such as interfaces, data transfer mechanisms, global temporary tables, data partitions, and function-based indexes to enable efficient access of the generic database structure.

 - Document and communicate database schemas, using accepted notations.

 - Develop database architectural strategies at the modeling, design and implementation stages to address business or industry requirements.

 - Create and enforce database development standards.

-Database Architects state the following job skills are important in their day-to-day work.
+When polled, Database Architects say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.